lillian-al/BIManalyst_g_44/A4/README.md

 ---

 ### **2. Load the IFC Model File**
+We’ll start by loading the IFC file containing the building model.

 ```python
 model_path = input("Enter the IFC file path (or press Enter to use default): ")